 - ½ stalk celery

-- 2 tablespoon fresh parsley (fresh)
+- 2 tbsp fresh parsley leaves only

 - 1 cup water

-- ½ cucumber (peeled)
+- ½ cucumber peeled

-- ¼ inch ginger root
+- ¼ inch ginger root peeled and diced

-- 1 ½ cups mango (frozen)
+- 1 ½ cups mango frozen

-- ½ lemon (peeled and seeded)
+- ½ lemon peeled and seeded

 - Add the remaining ingredients and blend again.